NAFTA - Chapter 11 - Investment

 Procedural history

 On February 5, 2008, William Ralph Clayton et al. and Bilcon of Delaware, Inc. submitted a Notice of Intent to Submit a Claim to Arbitration, and on May 26, 2008, they served a Notice of Arbitration on the Government of Canada.
-After the parties exchanged pleadings, the Tribunal held a hearing on jurisdiction and liability in Toronto, ON from October 22 to 31, 2013, and issued its Award on Jurisdiction and Liability on March 17, 2015.
-The arbitration has moved into a damages phase, where the parties will submit evidence and argument to the Tribunal concerning the quantum of a compensation award.
+After the disputing parties exchanged pleadings, the Tribunal held a hearing on jurisdiction and liability in Toronto, ON from October 22 to 31, 2013, and issued its Award on Jurisdiction and Liability on March 17, 2015.
+As the Tribunal found Canada liable for having breached NAFTA, the proceedings moved into a damages phase during which the disputing parties exchanged pleadings and participated in a hearing on damages in Toronto, ON from February 19 to 28, 2018.
+The Tribunal issued its Award on Damages on January 10, 2019.
+The costs proceedings and interest are suspended while the set aside proceedings are ongoing.

 Factual overview and nature of the claim